PatrickJS/PatrickJS-starter/README.md

  │       ├──icon/              * our list of icons from www.favicon-generator.org
  │       ├──service-worker.js  * ignore this.
-Web App service worker that's not complete yet │       ├──robots.txt         * for search engines to crawl your website │       └──human.txt          * for humans to know who the developers are │
+Web App service worker that's not complete yet │       ├──robots.txt         * for search engines to crawl your website │       └──humans.txt          * for humans to know who the developers are │
  │
  ├──tslint.json                * typescript lint config